-11 Things To Know About Castor Oil Before You Add It To Your Beauty Routine
+What To Know About Castor Oil Before Adding It To Your Beauty Routine

 Before even thinking about throwing castor oil into your regimen, it's important to know that it was originally intended for industrial purposes, because it doesn't freeze due to its high viscosity.
 That's also what makes it such a powerful emollient and pulling agent in DIY recipes.
 But these same attributes may also make it risky for some people to use in short or long-term treatments.
 In light of these facts, along with the eyebrow loss scare, I hit up some of my favorite beauty experts, medical journals, and brands to best explain what you should know about castor oil before considering it for topical use.